Skip to main content

 The useful question is not whether trade policy changed.
 It is whether a change touches a product line, origin, authority, case, supplier, or keyword that already matters to the team.

-Start with one recurring HTS line, origin country, authority, or case family.
-Saved scope gives Traverse a stable target for dashboard ranking, alerts, and digest output.
+Start with one repeated HTS line, origin country, authority, or case family.
+Source-backed Paid review gives Traverse a stable target for follow-up and cited handoff.

 Use the public source layer first.
-Save the scope when the same product, origin, authority, case, or keyword needs recurring review.
+Upgrade when the same product, origin, authority, case, or keyword needs full output and source-backed handoff.